oldu73/doc/docs/javascript/training/07-object/38-decomposition.md

 ## Rest operator

-3 dots (spread operator) to get the rest of decomposed object:
+3 dots '...'
+(Rest operator) to get the rest of decomposed object:

 ```js
 const hearth = {